hummingbot/deploy/hummingbot_gateway_compose/README.md

 ### 4. Recreate network

-Now, recreate the Compose network:
+Now, recreate the Compose project:
 ```
 docker-compose up -d
 ```

-Attach to the Hummingbot instance:
+Attach to the Hummingbot `bot` instance:
 ```
 docker attach hummingbot_gateway_compose-bot-1
 ```
 After you enter your password, you should now see `GATEWAY:ONLINE` in the upper-right hand corner.

 Open a new Terminal/Bash window.
-In it, attach to the Gateway instance to see its logs:
+In it, attach to the Gateway `gateway` instance to see its logs:
 ```
 docker attach hummingbot_gateway_compose-gateway-1
 ```